jacazamias/designate_dev/README.md

 TODO:
-* Using vagrant local has issues with some error messages, fix
-* The config file should be updated so we are using SED to modify a sample config file instead of overwriting it.
+* The designate config file should be updated in bootstrap so we are using SED to modify a sample config file instead of overwriting it.
 * Need more chef goodness.

 ## Vagrant Install